kenjis/ci-phpunit-test/docs/FunctionAndClassReference.md

 |---------|------|------------------|
 |`$code`  | int  | HTTP status code |

-Checks for a specific response code on your controller tests.
+Checks for a specific response code in your controller tests.

 ~~~php
 $this->assertResponseCode(200);